gorules/zen/README.md

 result = decision.evaluate({"input": 15})
 ```

 For more advanced use cases where you want to load multiple decisions you can use loaders.
-To learn more please visit [Python Docs](https://gorules.io/docs/rules-engine/engines/python)
+To learn more please visit [Python Docs](https://gorules.io/docs/rules-engine/engines/python).

 ## JSON Decision Model (JDM)

-### Introduction to GoRules JDM Standard

-GoRules JDM (JSON Decision Model) is a comprehensive modeling framework designed to streamline the representation and implementation of decision models.
-Rooted in the principle of clarity and efficiency, GoRules JDM harnesses the power of graphs to provide a visual and intuitive way to depict decision-making processes.
+GoRules JDM (JSON Decision Model) is a modeling framework designed to streamline the representation and implementation of decision models.

 #### Understanding GoRules JDM
 At its core, GoRules JDM revolves around the concept of decision models as interconnected graphs stored in JSON format.
-These graphs elegantly capture the intricate relationships between various decision points, conditions, and outcomes in a GoRules Zen-Engine.
+These graphs capture the intricate relationships between various decision points, conditions, and outcomes in a GoRules Zen-Engine.

-Graphs are constructed through the connection of nodes by edges.
-These edges serve as conduits for transferring data from one node to another, typically from the left side to the right side.
+Graphs are made by linking nodes with edges, which act like pathways for moving information from one node to another, usually from the left to the right.

-The Input node serves as a repository for all data relevant to the context, while the Outputs node releases the data resulting from the decision-making process.
+The Input node serves as an entry for all data relevant to the context, while the Output nodes produce the result of decision-making process.
 The progression of data follows a path from the Input Node to the Output Node, traversing all interconnected nodes in between.
 As the data flows through this network, it undergoes evaluation at each node, and connections determine where the data is passed along the graph.

 To see JDM Graph in action you can use [Free Online Editor](https://editor.gorules.io) with built in Simulator.